Israel mobilizes thousands of reservists for new fighting in Gaza

-A military official, speaking on the condition of anonymity in line with military regulations, said that the military will be operating in parts of Gaza City where the Israeli military has not yet operated and where it believes Hamas is still active.

-The official said that Israeli troops are already operating in the Zeitoun and Jabaliya neighborhoods of Gaza City to prepare the groundwork for the expanded operation, which is expected to receive approval from the chief of staff in the coming days.
+A military official, speaking on the condition of anonymity in line with military regulations, said that troops will operate in parts of Gaza City where they have not yet been deployed and where Israel believes Hamas is still active.
+Israeli troops in the Zeitoun and Jabaliya neighborhoods of Gaza City are already preparing the groundwork for the expanded operation.

-Gaza City is Hamas’ main military and governing stronghold and Israeli troops will be targeting Hamas' vast underground tunnel network, the official added.
+Gaza City is both Hamas’ military and governing stronghold and one of the last places of refuge in northern Gaza, where hundreds of thousands are sheltering.
+Israeli troops will be targeting Hamas’ vast underground tunnel network there, the official added.

 Although Israel has targeted and killed much of Hamas’ senior leadership, parts of the militant group are actively regrouping and carrying out attacks, including launching rockets towards Israel, the official said.